vladimirvivien/dapr-examples/README.md

 - role: worker
 ```

-Then, the following command creates a cluster name `dapr-cluster`:
+Then, use the following command to launch a cluster name `dapr-cluster`:

 ```
 kind create cluster --config ./configs/kind-cluster.yaml --name dapr-cluster